The Shipwrecked Hackathon by Hack Club

 After visits to Bletchley Park and diving into more theoretical computer science, I knew I wanted to build a Turing machine.

-Despite their limited nature, they can provably carry out any calculation and are very useful for proving new theorems in computer science.
-I did some research and couldn’t find a simulator online that I was content using, so I built my own.
+Despite their limited nature, they can provably carry out any calculation and are often used for proving new theorems in computer science.
+I did some research and couldn’t find a simulator online that I was content with using, so I built my own.

 I was still studying a React course at the time, so I wasn’t fully confident building UI with JSX components.
 This led to a lot of repetitive code.